georgepowell/georgepowell.info/source/_posts/2014-05-11-science-morality-and-politics.markdown

 Say the policy is implemented.
 People are free to trade as they see fit within the lenient restraints of the new 'libertarian' society.
 Say, over time the economy grows and large companies are allowed to form and merge.
 It turns out, in this society, that it is in the large companies' profit interests to fix prices and create repressive monopolies - harvesting all wealth from the less well off and restricting their employment options so, given a *free* choice under the law, citizens *have* to choose to work for the monopolistic companies.
 It's the only option to survive.
 Would the libertarian politician - who values social mobility and individual freedoms - consider this society 'free'?
 If he'd have known that the long term consequences of his policies would be that the 99% do not have a practical choice over their lifestyle or employment?

 It's a hypothetical story, the point is not about economics, and it is especially not a criticism aimed at the libertarian ideology.
 Instead, the story illustrates that an acceptable justification of a policy rests on more than just an ideology.
-It should rest on evidence that the policy's consequences work towards the ideology.
-The failure of the above policy in achieving its ideological aims was not a fault of the ideology itself, it was the fault of the politician's nieve understanding of the policy's consequences.
+It should rest on evidence that the *policy's consequences work towards the ideology.* The failure of the above policy in achieving its ideological aims was not a fault of the ideology itself, it was the fault of the politician's naive understanding of the policy's consequences.

 ## Evidence based policy